Stage 1 Phonological awareness to support spelling

 Activity 2: picture sorting and word sorting

-Picture sorting is a categorisation task that involves grouping pictures for words with similar sound features (for example, bat, boy; man, moon; sun, sock).
-Pictures can be sorted by initial consonants sounds, consonant blends or digraphs, rhyming words or vowel sounds.
+Picture sorting is a categorisation task that involves grouping pictures for words with similar sound features.
+Pictures can be sorted by initial consonant sounds (for example, bat, boy; man, moon), consonant blends (for example, black, bloom; crab, crown), digraphs (for example, moth, bath; crunch, chomp), rhyming words (for example, sock, flock) or vowel sounds (for example, sun, gum; sit, pin).

-Word sorts provide opportunities to improve fluency and accuracy in identifying recurring patterns and contrasting features within the targeted groups.
+Word sorts are carried out similarly.
+Students group words based on their grapheme/phoneme correspondences.
+Word sorts provide opportunities for students to improve fluency and accuracy in identifying recurring patterns and contrasting features within the targeted groups.

 Activity 3: talk to yourself chart